(II) Consider the track shown in Fig. 8–39. The section AB is one... | Channels for Pearson+

 1

-Calculate the mechanical energy at point C by subtracting the work done by friction from the mechanical energy at point B. This will give the total mechanical energy at point C, which is the sum of kinetic and potential energy.
-Since point C is at the same vertical level as point B, its potential energy is the same as at point B.
+Calculate the kinetic energy at point B using the conservation of mechanical energy from point A to point B. Since the track from A to B is frictionless, all potential energy at A is converted to kinetic energy at B. Use the formula for potential energy (PE = mgh) and kinetic energy (KE = 0.5 * m * v^2), where 'm' is mass, 'g' is acceleration due to gravity, 'h' is the height change, and 'v' is velocity.

+Determine the work done against friction from B to C, which will be converted into thermal energy.
+The work done by friction (W_friction) can be calculated using the formula W_friction = -μₖ * m * g * d, where μₖ is the coefficient of kinetic friction, 'd' is the distance of the horizontal track, and 'g' is the acceleration due to gravity.

+Calculate the kinetic energy at point C by subtracting the work done by friction from the kinetic energy at point B. Use the formula KE_C = KE_B + W_friction.

 Verified video answer for a similar problem: